Soham-Tiwari/Digitn/README.md

-# Digitn
+# Digitn (Web-Builiding Services)
-Digitn is a Web-Building Company that offers website at low cost starting form only ₹500 or $7.
+💻Digitn is a Web-Building Company that offers website at low cost starting from only ₹500 or $7. providing cloud-based web development services.
+It create 🛠 HTML5 websites as well as mobile sites.
+🖼Digitn provides customizable website templates made from 🛠HTML5, ⚒Css, ☕Javascript and 🪓PhP that includes 📱apps, graphics, 📸image galleries, 🔤fonts, vectors, 👨‍💻animations and other options.
+Customers can also may opt to create their web sites from scratch.
+Customers can integrate third-party applications into their own web sites, such as 🎨photograph feeds, 🅱blogging, 🎶 music playlists, online community, 🖥e-mail marketing, and 🗃file management.